benjaminramey/benjaminramey.github.io/_posts/2014-05-21-create-a-list-selector-field-in-a-widget-designer-in-sitefinity-6-2.markdown

 #Solution

 My solution would involved a widget designer control and a customized FlatSelector field.
-Here’s an overview with details below.
+Here's an overview with details below.

 ##Overview

-1. Create a Sitefinity MVC widget with a single “List” field that will contain the list GUID
+1. Create a Sitefinity MVC widget with a single "List" field that will contain the list GUID
 1. Create a Sitefinity widget designer for this MVC widget with a single FlatSelector field
   1. Update the FlatSelector ItemType field
   1. Update the FlatSelector ServiceURL field